 - How to gain your first 5,000 pageviews (and beyond) to grow your website audience and make money.

-To make things easier, here is a table of contents to help you easily jump around and find the best place for you to start:
+To make things easier, here is a table of contents to navigate to each section:

 Step One: Find a Niche

-For now, you’ll want to decide on a general niche to help you on step two, naming your blog.
-Here are some niches within the food blogging world that you could choose:
+Your niche will also help you with step two, naming your blog.
+Here are just a few niches within the food blogging world that you could choose:

 - Recipes for specific dietary preferences: Vegan, gluten-free, vegetarian, Whole30

-- Recipes for certain health & wellness perspectives: Intuitive eating, paleo, keto
+- Recipes for certain health and wellness perspectives: Intuitive eating, paleo, keto

 - Recipes for a specific population: Family meal plans, recipes for one, kid-friendly recipes